All 2026 Referee, Assignor, Mentor, and Referee Coach classes are now open and must be completed by October 31, 2025.

 REQUIREMENTS TO BE CONSIDERED...

 REFEREE CAPABILITY: While Referee Mentor is the entry-level step for new trainers, mentors are still highly experienced referees who have demonstrated effective game management at the youth level.
 As you progress to Mentor+ and Referee Coach, additional referee performance experience will be expected.
-But for Referee Mentor, you should be comfortable and consistently perform well in a U-19 boys and girls match as the referee on a full 3 person crew with 22 competitive players.
-After all, you need to be able to model success at that level to mentor success in others.
+But for Referee Mentor, you should consistently perform well in a U-19 boys and girls competitive match as the referee on a full 3-person crew with 22 players.
+You need to be able to model success at that level to mentor success in others.
 If you are primarily refereeing below the U-19 level or are not comfortable there, get more referee experience before considering mentor.
+You also be modeling current US Soccer's approved mechanics, positioning, and Laws of the Game.

-OTHER EXPERIENCE: Those with teaching or coaching experience may find it is helpful in Mentoring.
+OTHER EXPERIENCE: Those with teaching or coaching experience may find it is helpful in mentoring.
 However, you will still need to develop new skills to mentor the way US Soccer and the state of Idaho expect you to do so.
 In fact, we find many previous coaches have to leave behind some assumptions and learn what US Soccer requires of its referees, so be ready to learn.
-While teaching or coaching experience may be helpful, this experience is not required to become a mentor.
-That is why we have multiple zoom sessions and in person training sessions.

 STEPS TO BECOME LICENSED...